From Rookie to Pro: Social Engineering LLMs for Automated Vulnerability Exploitation in Enterprise Software: Introduction

 To validate this threat, we target Odoo, an open-source Enterprise Resource Planning system managing critical operations for over 7 million organizations worldwide~\cite{Odoo}.
 Odoo represents ideal real-world complexity: a massive codebase processing sensitive financial data, regular CVE disclosures, and widespread deployment in resource-constrained environments, such as in developing countries, lacking security expertise.
 Our central question: \textbf{Can someone with no understanding of web security, SQL injection, or authentication bypasses successfully compromise an enterprise ERP system using only LLMs and public CVE information?}

 Our empirical evaluation yields alarming confirmation.
-Testing five mainstream LLMs (GPT-4o, Gemini, Claude, Microsoft Copilot, and DeepSeek) against documented Odoo vulnerabilities, we achieved a 100\% success rate: every tested CVE produced at least one working exploit through pretexted prompting, typically within 3-4 interaction rounds.
+Testing five mainstream LLMs (GPT-4o, Gemini, Claude, Microsoft Copilot, and DeepSeek) against documented Odoo vulnerabilities, we successfully exploited every tested CVE: at least one LLM produced a working exploit through pretexted prompting, typically within 3-5 interaction rounds.
 The interaction cost---measured in prompts rather than years of training---demonstrates that the barrier to sophisticated attacks has effectively collapsed.